mchekin/rpg/readme.md

 To use the Admin:

-- Register a user in the application (Or skip this step if you have one already).
+- Register a user in the application (You can skip this step if you already have a user).
-- Give user admin role by running:
+- Give the user the admin role by running:

         php artisan voyager:admin <user email>

 - Navigate to [http://localhost:8000/admin](http://localhost:8000/admin).
 - Log in with the user credentials (If not logged in automatically).

-Further information about using Voyager can be found on it [official website](https://laravelvoyager.com/).
+Further information about using Voyager can be found on its [official website](https://laravelvoyager.com/).

 <a name="license"></a>
 ### License